August 23, 2022

 When should you shock your dental unit waterlines?

-All dental waterlines need to be shocked regularly (we recommend quarterly).
+All dental waterlines need to be shocked regularly (we recommend quarterly unless testing reveals you can go longer).
 The best way to know when to begin the recurring cycle of shocking, treating, and testing is to start by shocking your lines.

 While we have heard that some product representatives say shocking isn’t necessary with certain centralized systems or treatment products, has shown that this is almost never the case.
-All lines need to be shocked regularly, regardless of the water source.
+All lines need to be shocked regularly, regardless of the water source or continuous treatment solution used.

 You should shock dental unit waterlines in any of the following situations: